zainsouwei/Foley553/README.md

   conda activate dcase_task7
   ```

 * Download the development dataset and move it to the root folder.
-The dataset path must be `./DCASEFoleySoundSynthesisDevSet`
+The dataset path must be `./DCASEFoleySoundSynthesisDevSet` (in same folder as training script. dataset found here: https://drive.google.com/drive/folders/1GzfZvYVdbgDXnykOR93C3LCchPYBPh5I

-## Usage
+## Usage:

 1: (Stage 1) Train a multi-scale VQ-VAE to extract the Discrete T-F Representation (DTFR) of sound.
 The pre-trained model will be saved to `checkpoint/vqvae/`.